rafsch16/rafsch16.github.io/_posts/2021-10-14-analysis-of-airbnb-data.markdown

     <img src="\images\features_price.png" />
 </div>

 <p>Next, I wanted the see if dogs and cats on the property can indicate lodging prices.
 Here, a linkage is much less obvious than for variables like the number of bedrooms.
 The analysis surprisingly reveals a cat-dog polarity.
-Whereas dogs are weak positive indicators (coefficient = 0.6), cats clearly are negative indicators for price (coefficient: -11.3).</p>
+Whereas dogs are weak positive indicators (coefficient = 0.6), cats clearly are negative indicators for price (coefficient = -11.3).</p>

 <div id="img2">
     <img src="\images\dogs_cats_price.png" />